When it comes to

-- A blood clot blocks one of the vital blood vessels in the brain − known as an ischemic stroke.
+- A blood clot blocks one of the vital blood vessels in the brain.
+This is known as an ischemic stroke.
 Most strokes are ischemic strokes.

-- A blood vessel in the brain bursts, spilling blood into surrounding tissues − called a hemorrhagic stroke.
+- A blood vessel in the brain bursts, spilling blood into surrounding tissues.
+This is called a hemorrhagic stroke.

-Stroke is an emergency and should be treated by calling 911.
+Stroke is a medical emergency and should be treated by calling 911.
 The greatest chance for recovery from stroke occurs when emergency treatment is started immediately.
-Learn to

 These are the most common symptoms of stroke: